amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ![]({{"/images/water/anurat.png"|absolute_url}})

 >#### *How we discovered this*
->We asked if the guest house had a verified clean water line like some other places we had visited.
+>We asked if the guest house had a verified clean water line like some other places.
 Our host said that wasn’t available at the property, and told us he re-fills his water drums in town for 3 LKR per litre.
 He took us to the general store to re-fill our water that afternoon (on our way to sightseeing) and even lent us one of his 7 litre drums to use during our stay.
 >
->So an easy option is to ask your accommodation where to refill, or if you can refill from their clean water supply (depending on the situation, you could offer a small amount to cover water costs, although we've found this is usually not expected).
+>So an easy option is to ask your accommodation where to refill, or if you can refill from their clean water supply (depending on the situation, you could offer a small amount to cover water costs, although this is usually not expected).

 ## I'd tap that!
 **A note on "tap water":**
 >Not all tap water in Sri Lanka is created equal.
 While you can't drink from just any tap, most accomodation and restaurants in certain areas actually have a special water line providing safe drinking water.
 It's generally referred to as a "Government" or "Water Board" water line.
 Technically it comes out of a tap but it is not standard "tap water".
 It is a potable water line verified by the [Sri Lankan Water Board][9].
 >
 >This was a big surprise to us.
 We started asking our accomodation if they had a Government water line.
 Often they did and were happy to refill our bottles for us.
 We understand some travellers may be wary.
-Ultimately you must assess the risk for yourself, all we can say is that we drank a lot of Government line water without any issues, including in Trincomalee, Galle and Mirissa.
+Ultimately you must assess the risk for yourself, but we drank a lot of Government line water without any issues, including in Trincomalee, Galle and Mirissa.

 Below we share some information about water in Trincomalee and the South Coast, including some Government water line and filtered/mineral water options.
 (Some areas in Sri Lanka rely more heavily on ground water, which we understand varies in quality from place to place.
 We did not happen to drink ground/well water so do not comment further on this here.)